aferrandi/dbtarzan/docs/Table-list.md

 ![Reset connection](images/databaseMenu.png)

-From the same menu, To add [additional foreign keys](AdditionalForeignKeys) can be added to the database or composite.
+From the same menu, To add [virtual foreign keys](VirtualForeignKeys) can be added to the database or composite.